 Since 1972 Errol has concentrated on fine art focusing on oil painting.
 His choice of subject matter is wide and varied – seascapes, still lives, aircraft, landscapes, wildlife and his beloved bushveld scenes.

-In 1981 Errol Norbury undertook his first overseas artistic tour to Europe and the U.S.A.
-He exhibited his paintings in El Paso, Texas, in 1981 and 1982 and thereafter in Belgium and England.
-Errol Norbury quickly adapted his palette to accommodate the predominant colours in Europe and sold-out several of his exhibitions.
+In 1981 Errol undertook his first overseas tour to Europe and the U.S.A.
+He exhibited in El Paso, Texas, in 1981 and 1982 and in Belgium and England.
+He quickly adapted his palette to those colours predominately in Europe and had complete sell-outs at his exhibitions.

-Errol's painting of the ‘HMS’ was presented to Her Royal Highness, the Duchess of Kent, in April 1999.
-The painting is now on permanent display at the Maritime Museum in Greenwich, London.
+Norbury has exhibited in the USA, Europe, and many South African galleries.
+His painting of a British Royal Navy ship was presented to Katharine Worsley, Duchess of Kent, in April 1999.
+The painting is now on permanent display at the UK's National Maritime Museum in Greenwich, London.